StackVista/stackstate-docs/setup/security/self-signed-certificates.md

 ## Use a custom trust store

 The trust store and the password can be specified as values.
 The trust store can only be specified from the helm command line as it's a file.
-We specify the password value in the same way, but it could also be provided via a `values.yaml` file.
+The password value is specified in the same way in the example, but it can also be provided via a `values.yaml` file.

 ```bash
 helm upgrade \